 “We are thrilled to have received this generous gift from the Irsay family,” said Ellsworth.
 “This wonderful donation will allow us to continue to enrich lives and improve the quality of life in our Indianapolis community.”

-To learn more about how you can support the YMCA’s Heart of the City Capital Campaign, contact Jim Wood, Sr. Vice President/Chief Development Officer at (317) 266-9622 or click here.
+To learn more about how you can support the YMCA’s Heart of the City Capital Campaign, click here

 In the News:

 Inside Indiana Business